the-ryan-1/cupp_plusplus/README.md

 This will compile and has been tested on Windows and Mac.

 It was built with the latest boost lib for each respective package manager.
-Future versions will standardize this, but if you need to make edits and recompile change the boost version in CMakeLists.txt
+Future versions will standardize this, or move to static libs but if you need to make edits and recompile change the boost version in CMakeLists.txt
     * Homebrew (OSX) 1.82
     * pacman (Arch) 1.81
     * apt-get (Kali) 1.74